7 Best Affordable Pet Insurance Companies of 2026

 Few pet insurance companies offer 100% reimbursement for pet insurance claims, and Wagmo is one of them.

-Once you meet the deductible, you get back 100% of what you paid for at the vet's office for items covered under your plan.
+Once you meet the deductible, you get back 100% of what you paid at the vet's office for items covered under your plan.

 What's great is Wagmo's emphasis on wellness, which is what their basic plans offer.
 These usually include annual exams, vaccines, and routine bloodwork.